Bercon/roquefort/README.md

 ## Features

 * 3D fluid simulation implemented using WebGPU compute shaders
+* Multigrid fluid solver to work efficiently at high grid resolutions like 256^3
 * Runnable locally by just opening index.html in browser, no web server required
 * No 3rd party libraries or dependencies
 * No building/packing required